-A well-designed walk-in closet should feel like stepping into your own private boutique with all of your beautiful clothing and accessories on display.
-Not only does this make getting dressed an enjoyable experience, but it also makes it much easier—gone are the days of digging through a drawer to find a favorite shirt, only to pull it out in a wrinkled mess.
+A thoughtful walk in closet design should feel like stepping into your own private boutique, with all your beautiful clothing and accessories neatly displayed.
+Not only does this make getting dressed more enjoyable, but it also simplifies your routine—no more digging through drawers for a favorite shirt, only to find it wrinkled.

-Whether you’re designing a new closet from scratch or looking for ways to refresh your current closet, follow these design ideas to create an elegant and efficient space you’ll enjoy.
+Whether you’re designing a new closet from scratch or looking for ways to refresh your current setup, explore these inspiring walk in closet ideas to create an elegant, efficient space you’ll love using every day.

 Canaletto walnut island by Aran Cucine with matt lacquered taupe drawers and a useful open compartment on one side and a shoe rack on the other.